vuejs/docs/src/guide/reactivity.md

 // tacos
 ```

 We mentioned before that in order to have an API that updates a final value when something changes, we’re going to have to set new values when something changes.
-We do this in the handler, in a function called `track`, where pass in the `target` and `key`.
+We do this in the handler, in a function called `track`, where we pass in the `target` and `key`.

 ```js
 const dinner = {